Programmatic navigation refers to the ability to change routes through code instead of clicking on a <router-link>.

 });

-This code checks whether the user is authenticated before allowing access to routes that require authentication.
+This code checks if the user is authenticated before allowing access to routes that require authentication.

 Per-route guards are defined directly in the configuration of a specific route.
-The most common are:
+The most common one is:

 const router = new VueRouter({